ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 ![The separable decisions hidden inside an arena design](/image/blog/02-arena-design-axes.svg)

-- **Handle — How does the parser refer to a syntax node?** Handles are copied through the parser stack and stored in a parent's child list, so their size and lookup cost are both hot. **Possible designs:** direct pointer, physical arena index, stable logical ID, or an inline-or-index value.
+- **Handle:** how the parser refers to a syntax node—hot in both size and lookup cost, because handles are copied through the parser stack and stored in every parent's child list.

-- **Storage — Where do the node's actual bytes live?** The handle only names a node; its record still needs an allocation that owns the symbol, size, flags, and other metadata. **Possible designs:** per-node allocation, stable pages, one contiguous arena, or size-segregated arrays.
+- **Storage:** where the node's actual bytes live, anywhere from one heap allocation per node to one contiguous arena.

-- **Record shape — What exactly is stored for one node?** A token leaf and an internal parent need different information, so one universal record may waste space on the common case. **Possible designs:** compact and full leaf records, one general internal header, or kind-specialized internal headers.
+- **Record shape:** what exactly is stored for one node, since a token leaf and an internal parent need different information.

-- **Children — Where does a parent keep its children?** An internal node owns a variable list of child handles, and their location affects both construction and later traversal. **Possible designs:** coallocated prefix, separate block, global child range, or logical handle table.
+- **Children:** where a parent keeps its variable-length list of child handles, which affects both construction and later traversal.

-- **Movement — What is allowed to move?** Growing one allocation may move its base; compaction may also move individual records inside it.
-A design must say which movement its handles can survive. **Possible designs:** permanently stable addresses, a movable base with relative indexes, physical-index rewriting during compaction, or stable IDs resolved through a location table.
+- **Movement:** what is allowed to move—growing one allocation may move its base, and a design must say which movement its handles can survive.

-- **Lifetime — When can memory be reused?** A dead node may release its own storage immediately, or its bytes may remain until a larger storage region is reclaimed. **Possible designs:** reference counting, bulk arena rewind, free lists, mark-sweep, or semispace copying.
+- **Lifetime:** when memory can be reused—node by node the moment each dies, or in bulk when a larger region is reclaimed.

+The experiment sections below introduce the candidate designs for each axis as they become relevant.

 These decisions are separable but coupled.
 Handle form constrains movement;
 child placement affects locality and reclamation.
 The experiments therefore